peixotopsi-ctrl/oasis_predict/README.md

 If you use this repository, please cite it as:

 Peixoto, B. & Pinto, J.O.
 (2025).
-OASIS-2 Conversion Prediction: A Reproducible Machine Learning Pipeline in R. GitHub repository, https://github.com/peixotopsi-ctrl/oasis_predict
+OASIS-2 Conversion Prediction: A Reproducible Machine Learning Pipeline in R. GitHub repository, https://github.com/peixotopsi-ctrl/oasis_predict.
+DOI: 10.5072/zenodo.386660
 ---

 ## 🔁 Reproducibility and Usage